AgentMC/Sao20/Translate/En/Part1.md

 In this hall, which was named the large corridor, there was a handrailed gallery around the high wall.
 Ronye and Tiese went up there and watched the state of the conference proceeding before their eyes.

-Why in the corridor, not by the round table, — it was because Berchie whom Fanatio entrusted to them was in a relatively high spirit if he was taken to some high location.
+Why in the gallery, not by the round table, — it was because Berchie whom Fanatio entrusted to them was in a relatively high spirit if he was taken to some high location.
 Certainly, the fiftieth floor itself was more than two hundred mels away from the ground, but it was separated by thick walls and solid glass, so it seemed that a one year old child could not feel the height.

 "Hey Ronye, you saw Scheta-san's baby at Obsidia, right?"